Jai Yen Yen System

 Sensei of Jai Yen Yen 1982 - 2003

-Shihan Danny 1990
+Danny 1990

-The Jai Yen Yen System was handed down from the Founders to Sensei Danny Quevedo in 1982 by Duke Ali Shariff-Bey, the last of the Original Founders to retire from the system.
-Shihan Danny built the System of today along with his black belts.
-In 2002 Danny sufferrred a major stroke, during the fall of 2003, after 30 years of Jai Yen Yen he passed the System down to his first black belt Shihan Michael Zang.
-Shihan Danny officially retired on June 19, 2004.
+The Jai Yen Yen System was handed down from the Founders to Danny Quevedo in 1982 by Duke Ali Shariff-Bey, the last of the Original Founders to retire from the system.
+Danny built the System of today along with his black belts.
+In 2002 Danny sufferrred a major stroke, during the fall of 2003, after 30 years of Jai Yen Yen he passed the System down to his first black belt Michael Zang.
+Danny officially retired on June 19, 2004.
 Danny's Background: Began studying the martial arts in 1964.
 Additional Training: Kenpo, Shotokan, MooDukKwan TaeKwonDo, Modern Arnis(Presas), Northern Praying Mantis Kung Fu(Germany), Boxing(Germany), Muay Thai Kickboxing(Germany), Chinese Boxing, through his vast experience he Enhanced the Jai Yen Yen System and taught others to do the same.

 Michael Zang - 2nd Generation Blackbelt